angulardart/site-angulardart/src/faq.md

 Although no production browsers can execute Dart code directly, all modern browsers can execute Dart code that's been compiled to JavaScript.
-For convenience while you're developing Dart code on Dart 1.x, you can use a version of Chromium (nicknamed [Dartium]) that has the Dart VM integrated into it.

-{% include dartium-2.0.html %}

-{% comment %}
-update-for-dart-2.0
-{% endcomment %}

 #### Q. How do I debug an app once it has been compiled to JavaScript?

-Dart web apps are easiest to debug with an IDE, like WebStorm, and Dartium.
+Dart web apps are easiest to debug with an IDE, like WebStorm.
 {% comment %}
 update-for-dart-2
 {% endcomment %}